jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-5.md

-+++
+---
-title= "Differences in food supply in the inhabited regions" description= "In some parts, the inhabitants enjoy an abundance of grain, seasonings, wheat, and fruits, because the soil is well balanced and good for plants and there is an abundant civilization" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-4" linkbtext= "part-4" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-6a" linkftext= "part-6a" heading= "Part 5" icon = "/icons/ibn.jpg" date = 2020-01-18
+title: "Differences in food supply in the inhabited regions"
+description: "In some parts, the inhabitants enjoy an abundance of grain, seasonings, wheat, and fruits, because the soil is well balanced and good for plants and there is an abundant civilization"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 5"
+date: 2020-01-18
+---

 <!-- FIFTH PREFATORY DISCUSSION -->